treeverse/lakeFS/design/metadata_kv/index.md

 We add an additional field to each `Branch` object: In addition to the existing `staging_token`, we add an array of strings named `sealed_tokens`.

 1. get branch, find current `staging_token`
 1. use `SetIf()` to update the branch (if not modified by another process): push existing `staging_token` into `sealed_tokens`, set new uuid as `staging_token`.
+The branch is assuming to be represented by a single key/value pair that contains the `staging_token`, `sealed_tokens` and `commit_id` fields.
 1. take the list of sealed tokens, and using the [`CombinedIterator()`](https://github.com/treeverse/lakeFS/blob/master/pkg/graveler/combined_iterator.go#L11), turn them into a single iterator to be applied on top of the existing commit
-1. Once the commit has been persisted (metaranges and ranges stored in object store, commit itself stored to KV using `Set()`), perform another `SetIf()` that updates the branch again: replacing its commit ID with the new value, and clearing `sealed_tokens`, as these have materialized into the new commit.
+1. Once the commit has been persisted (metaranges and ranges stored in object store, commit itself stored to KV using `Set()`), perform another `SetIf()` that updates the branch key/value pair again: replacing its commit ID with the new value, and clearing `sealed_tokens`, as these have materialized into the new commit.
-1. If `SetIf()` fails, this means another commit is happenning/has happened on the same branch.
+1. If `SetIf()` fails, this means another commit is happening/has happened on the same branch.
 Can either retry or let the caller know.

 An important property here is delegating safety vs liveness to a single optimistic `SetIf()` operation: if a commit fails somewhere along the process, a subsequent commit would simply pick up where the failed one left off, adding the current staging_token into the set of changes to apply.
 In an environment where there aren't many concurrent commits on the same branch, and that commits mostly succeed - the size of `sealed_tokens` would be relatively small.
 As an optimization, compaction strategies could be added to merge tokens together, but this *might not be necessary*, at least not for use cases we're familiar with.
+This assumption must be tested - we should expose good metrics and log this information: how many `sealed_tokens` each branch holds.
+If we do see cases where this grows big, we might have to prioritize compaction.

+*Note: for branches that receive many frequent commits (i.e. streaming use cases) we can actually recognize contention: if we have a retry loop where we try to commit and fail because `SetIf()` returns an error, we can add some exponential backoff within the internal retry loop noted above.
+This could be helpful to help prevent "retry storms" where high contention results in even higher contention.*

 ![Committer Flow](./committer_flow.png)

+#### Caching branch pointers and amortized reads

+In the current design, for each read/write operation we add a single amortized read of the branch record as well.
+Let's define an "amortized read" as the act of batching requests for the same branch for a short duration, thus amortizing the DB lookup cost across those requests.

+For this design, we don't want to change this, at least for most requests: Add 1 additional wait time for a KV lookup that could be amortized across requests for the same branch.

+To do this, we introduce a small in-memory cache (can utilize the same caching mechanism that already exists for IAM).
+Please note: this *does not violate consistency*, see the [Read flow](#reader-flow) and [Writer flow](writer-flow) below to understand how.

 #### Writer flow

-1. Read the branch's existing staging token: currently, we batch requests for a short duration and amortize the cost across requests.
+1. Read the branch's existing staging token: if branch exists in the cache, use it!
+Otherwise, do an amortized read (see [above](#caching-branch-pointers-and-amortized-reads)) and cache the result for a very short duration.
-1. Write to the staging token received
+1. Write to the staging token received - this is another key/value record (e.g. `"graveler/staging/${repoId}/${stagingToken}/${path}"`)
 1. Read the branch's existing staging token **again**.
-If it's the same - great, no commit has *started while writing* the record, return success to the user.
+This is always an amortized read, not a cache read.
+If we get the same `staging_token` - great, no commit has *started while writing* the record, return success to the user.
 For a system with low contention between writes and commits, this will be the usual case.
-1. If the staging token has changed - **retry the operation**.
+1. If the `staging_token` *has* changed - **retry the operation**.
 If the previous write made it in time to be included in the commit, we'll end up writing a record with the same identity - an idempotent operation.

 ![Writer Flow](./writer_flow.png)

 #### Reading/Listing flow

-1. Read the branch's existing staging token: currently, we batch requests for a short duration and amortize the cost across requests.
-Additionally, let's also pick up the `sealed_tokens` list.
+1. Read the branch's existing staging token(s): if branch exists in the cache, use it!
+Otherwise, do an amortized read (see [above](#caching-branch-pointers-and-amortized-reads)) and cache the result for a very short duration.
-1. The length of `sealed_list` will typically be *empty* or very small, as noted above.
+1. The length of `sealed_list` will typically be *empty* or very small, see ((above)[#committer-flow])
 1. We now use the existing `CombinedIterator` to read through all staging tokens and underlying commit.
+1. Read the branch's existing staging token(s) **again**.
+This is always an amortized read, not a cache read.
+If it hasn't changed - great, no commit has *started while reading* the record, return success to the user.
+For a system with low contention between writes and commits, this will be the usual case.
+1. If it has changed, we're reading from a stale set of staging tokens.
+A committer might have already deleted records from it.
+Retry the process.

 ![Reader Flow](./reader_flow.png)